Sign Up for Ross Communications

 No. The GMAT is not a requirement of admission to the Michigan Ross EMBA Program.
 Candidates whose backgrounds do not demonstrate proficiency in basic quantitative and analytic skills may be required to take a quantitative skills assessment test prior to admission.

 Admissions interviews may be conducted prior to or after a completed application has been submitted.
-You may request an interview by sending a copy of your resume to the EMBA Admissions Office at email@example.com or by requesting an interview during registration for a Preview Day event.
+You may request an interview by sending a copy of your resume to the EMBA Admissions Office at email@example.com.

 Interviews are approximately one hour and are conducted by one or two members of the admissions committee.
 Dress is business formal.
 During the interview, you should be prepared to discuss your professional history, current level of responsibility, and personal and professional reasons for pursuing an Executive MBA at Ross.